lh3/hapdip/README.md

 complex events down to atomic SNPs and INDELs.
 It is aware of the CIGAR INFO field produced by [FreeBayes][freebayes].

+This script requires the k8 javascript shell to run, which can be found [here][k8].

 ## Functionalities

 ### Filtering single-sample VCF files